valeriawabwire/Group-IV-SilverBack-JS-Project/ReadMe.md

 Javascript project(feeTrak)
 ## By
 This project was a group work effort participated by:
-Gerald Kisilu
+Gerald Kisilu,
-Abdi Shukri
+Abdi Shukri,
-Valeria Wabwire
+Valeria Wabwire,
-Edwin Mwangi
+Edwin Mwangi,
 Emmanuel Waseth

 ## Description